WebDevStudios/wds-acf-blocks/README.md

 ## Find and Replace

 Start by doing a find and replace within the plugin to update the namespace and functioon prefix.
-Currently, this is set to `abs` (*A*CF *B*lock *S*tarter).
+Currently, this is set to `abs` (for *A*CF *B*lock *S*tarter).
 The namespace and prefix need to match or you will get linting errors.
 Be careful when doing this as "abs" is also matched within the words `absolute`, `tabs`, `abstract`, etc.

 The safest method is to do a search for `\abs` and `$abs_` and replace those with your new namespace.